tus/TUSKit/README.md

 }
 ```

 If you incorporate background-uploading, we strongly recommend you to inspect any failed uploads that may have occured in the background.
 Please refer to [Starting a new Session](#Starting a new Session) for more information.

+## TUS Protocol Extensions
+The client assumes by default that the server implements the [Creation TUS protocol extension](https://tus.io/protocols/resumable-upload.html#protocol-extensions).
+If your server does not support that, please ensure to provide an empty array for the `supportedExtensions` parameter in the client initializer.

 ## Example app